Hemorrhoidectomy

 • Infrared coagulation

-Medications such as topical steroids or non-steroidal anti-inflammatory drugs can temporarily relieve symptoms but cannot cure diseased tissue.
-When choosing alternatives, consider the severity of symptoms and patient needs.
+Medications such as topical steroids or non-steroidal anti-inflammatory drugs can temporarily relieve symptoms but cannot cure the diseased tissue.
+When choosing alternatives, consider symptom severity and patient preferences.

 Frequently Asked Questions